-In 1980 a group of parents in the Greenwood Elementary attendance area began talking about the need for school-age childcare in the Wayzata School District.
+In 1980, a group of parents in the Greenwood Elementary attendance area began talking about the need for school-age child care in Wayzata Public Schools.
 As they became more organized they brought their concerns to the principal who forwarded them to the newly formed Community Education office.
 Community Education Services sent a needs assessment survey to all elementary parents.
 The survey showed both need and interest in the program.
 A task force under the Community Education Services Advisory Council then collected data and went before the school board with a tentative school-age childcare proposal.
 The board agreed to a one-year pilot program.

 The first Home Base program began in the fall of 1981 with thirty-five children and three staff members in room 23 at Oakwood Elementary School.
-After a successful first year the program grew.
-By the fall of 1986 there was a Home Base program in every elementary school in the district.
-In the fall of 1989 an additional site was added at the new Plymouth Creek School, and the Widsten site was moved to the new Gleason Lake School.
-In the fall of 1991 our most recent site, Kimberly Lane, opened.
+After a successful first year, the program grew.
+By the fall of 1986, there was a Home Base program in every elementary school in the district.
+In the fall of 1989, an additional site was added at the new Plymouth Creek Elementary School and the Widsten site was moved to the new Gleason Lake Elementary School.
+In the fall of 1991, Kimberly Lane opened.

-The Home Base staff has grown from three members to 80.
-We offer full-year childcare programming with over 1,200 children representing 950 families utilizing Home Base during the school year and a full-day summer program, which serves 800 children.
-Home Base is supported solely by parent fees and falls under Wayzata Public School’s Community Education Department.
+The Home Base staff has grown from three members to over 100.
+We offer full-year childcare programming with over 1,800 children representing 1,600 families utilizing Home Base during the school year and a full-day summer program, which serves 800 children.
+Home Base is supported solely by parent fees and falls under Wayzata Public School's Community Education Department.
 Our program has a strong base of parent support as well as school board approval and is growing and evolving into the best program it can be.